gh-cli-for-education/gh-education/docs/src/includes/currying.md

 2
 ```

-We have added an attribute `numParams` to the Egg Function objects that reutrns the number of parameters in its declaration.
+We have added an attribute `numParams` to the Egg Function objects that returns the number of parameters in its declaration.

-Later in this lab we will introduce the *dot operator* `a.b`  for objects.
-Basically `a.b` and `a["b"]` are the same thing.
+The *dot operator*  for objects `a.b`  is defined in such a way that `a.b` and `a["b"]` are the same thing.
 This is why the former program can be rewritten this way:

 ```
 ➜  egg-oop-parser-solution git:(master) ✗ cat  examples/curry-no-method-dot.egg